tacoinfra/dev.tezos.com/src/content/getting-started-3.md

 ---
 type: getting-started
 priority: 3
+title: Use a Library
-title: Use a Library to Integrate Tezos With Your Application
+description: Use a library to integrate Tezos with your application.
 tutorials:
   - title: ConseilJS
     link: https://cryptonomic.github.io/ConseilJS/#/